apache/druid/docs/content/development/extensions-core/bloom-filter.md

 [{"timestamp":"2015-09-12T00:00:00.000Z","result":{"userBloom":"BAAAJhAAAA..."}}]
 ```

 These values can then be set in the filter specification above.

+Ordering results by a bloom filter aggregator, for example in a TopN query, will perform a comparatively expensive
+linear scan _of the filter itself_ to count the number of set bits as a means of approximating how many items have been
+added to the set.
+As such, ordering by an alternate aggregation is recommended if possible.